Irish Defence Forces School of Music: Mission and contemporary activities

-The DFSM has the responsibility for the overall direction of music policy within the Defence Forces.
+The Defence Forces School of Music (DFSM) has the responsibility for the overall direction of music policy within the Defence Forces.
 In addition to overseeing all purchases of new instruments, music and band equipment, the DFSM has responsibility of recruiting and training new instrumentalists.
 Military instrumentalists of the DFSM provide musical support for all aspects of military life.
 Potential instrumentalists are required to complete an online application form when they are between 18–28 years old.

 During the Easter Rising centenary parade, the DFSM was represented along with 4 other civilian bands at the from St. Stephen's Green to O'Connell Bridge.
 Colonel James McGee was responsible for the current arrangement of Amhrán na bhFiann on state occasions.
 The DFSM composed the anthem based on British military marches and songs of the era.
 Uilleann piper Colm Ó Lochlainn described this version with the following: "The tune is not Irish; it sounds to me something between a Sousa march and a German regimental song".